 When You Owe the IRS: Keeping the Tax Collector at Bay

 According to the IRS, 15% of all taxpayers owe back taxes.
 And this figure includes only people who have actually filed tax returns.
-As mentioned in Chapter 2, many people required to file tax returns haven’t.
+As mentioned in the article we wrote about filing tax returns, many people required to file tax returns haven’t.

 Understanding Back Taxes